Burrow makes history as No. 5 LSU beats Utah State, 42-6

 Utah State: Love and the Aggies’ offense displayed the talent to execute a few explosive plays against an LSU defense missing several injured starters, including a pair of 35-yard completions to Siaosi Mariner and Jordan Nathan.
 Stringing enough together to stay in the game was another matter, but Utah State should expect to move the ball better against remaining competition this season.

-LSU: The Tigers finished with 601 total yards and look sharp heading into the meat of their Southeastern Conference schedule — even if 42 points was their lowest in any game this season.
+LSU: The Tigers look sharp heading into the meat of their Southeastern Conference schedule with their offense prolific as usual and their defense playing arguably its best this season.

 RECORD WATCH

 The LSU record for yards passing in a season is 3,347, set by Rohan Davey in 2001.
 Burrow trails that mark by 1,483 yards with seven regular season games left.
-The LSU single-season touchdowns passing record is 28, set by Matt Mauck in 2003 and tied by JaMarcus Russell in 2006.
+The LSU single-season touchdown pass record is 28, set by Matt Mauck in 2003 and tied by JaMarcus Russell in 2006.
 Burrow is six short of that mark.

 POLL IMPLICATIONS